amartinr1977/gitbook-plugin-notificaciones/README.md

 }
 ```

-Now, to define your panels you will have to add a content similar to the next one:
+Now, to define your notificacions you will have to add a content similar to the next one:

 ```
 {% notificacion %}
-Panel without title.
+notificacion without title.
-{% endpanel %}
+{% endnotificacion %}

-{% panel title="This is a panel with title" %}
+{% notificacion title="This is a notificacion with title" %}
-Panel with title and default style.
+notificacion with title and default style.
-{% endpanel %}
+{% endnotificacion %}

-{% panel style="danger", title="This is a danger panel" %}
+{% notificacion style="danger", title="This is a danger notificacion" %}
-Panel with title and danger style.
+notificacion with title and danger style.
-{% endpanel %}
+{% endnotificacion %}

-{% panel style="info", title="This is an info panel" %}
+{% notificacion style="info", title="This is an info notificacion" %}
-Panel with title and info style.
+notificacion with title and info style.
-{% endpanel %}
+{% endnotificacion %}

-{% panel style="success", title="This is a success panel" %}
+{% notificacion style="success", title="This is a success notificacion" %}
-Panel with title and success style.
+notificacion with title and success style.
-{% endpanel %}
+{% endnotificacion %}

-{% panel style="warning", title="This is a warning panel" %}
+{% notificacion style="warning", title="This is a warning notificacion" %}
-Panel with title and warning style.
+notificacion with title and warning style.
-{% endpanel %}
+{% endnotificacion %}
 ```

-Just choose the panel you want and add it!
+Just choose the notificacion you want and add it!
 Awesome right?